human-conditions/yodrew.github.io-original/_pages/faq.md

 - _Where can I go to retreat?_

-If you can, I recommend making darkness happen first in your own home for sleeping, then for a 4-day retreat, maybe 8.
-Once you've learned the ropes, make another darkroom in the countryside or go to a public darkroom for a medium retreat (3-8 weeks).
-There are 50 of them worldwide and counting.
-Most are spiritual and therapeutic centers.
-I think most will support hygienic retreats if you ask and know what you are doing.
+While there are dozens of darkroom retreat centers worldwide, none can support hygienic darkroom retreats.
+So, if you can, I recommend making darkness happen first in your own home for sleeping, then for a 4-day retreat.
+Once you've learned the ropes, share the idea with others.
+Make another darkroom in its own building and support each other's 8-day and longer retreats.

 - _Do you eat in a retreat?_